Farewell to Space Battleship Yamato: Plot

 Three years after their destructive war with Gamilas, humanity has largely recovered.
 Meanwhile in the distant reaches of space, the tyrannical White Comet Empire led by the Emperor Zordar sets its sights on Earth to conquer and enslave mankind.
 Dessler, leader of the Gamilas, is revived by them and pledges his loyalty.
 He vows revenge on the Yamato under the supervision of Comet Empire officer Miru.

 Susumi Kodai and Yuki Mori, former crewmates of the Yamato, have become engaged.
 Kodai commands a destroyer in a cargo escort fleet.
 While returning to Earth from patrol, his ship receives a mysterious message.
-Upon his arrival, Kodai, along with the rest of Yamato's crew, commemorate the anniversary of her arrival.
-Kodai and the others believe that the world has become too complacent with their newfound peace, feeling that people have taken for granted the sacrifices Yamato endured to earn it.
-This feeling is further bolstered by the christening of the EDF's newest state-of-the-art flagship Andromeda, which will succeed the Yamato.
+Upon his arrival, Kodai, along with the rest of Yamato's crew, commemorate the anniversary of her arrival at a statue of their late Captain Okita.
+Kodai and the crew believe that the world has become too complacent with their newfound peace, feeling that people have taken for granted Yamato's sacrifices.
+This feeling is further bolstered by the christening of the Earth Defense Force's newest state-of-the-art flagship Andromeda, which will succeed Yamato.

 With the help of science officer Sanada, the message is analyzed.
 It warns of a looming threat.
-Sanada further explains that a comet has been spotted rapidly approaching Earth.
+Sanada further explains that a comet has been seen rapidly approaching Earth.
 Kodai believes the two are connected.
-He urgently tries to warn the EDF defense council but is dismissed.
-When the Yamato's crew is informed that the battleship is to be decommissioned, Kodai inspires them to mutiny and seek the source of the message themselves.
+He tries to warn the EDF defense council but is dismissed.
+When Yamato's crew is informed that it will decommissioned, Kodai inspires them to mutiny and seek the source of the message themselves.
 Kodai urges Yuki to stay on Earth for her safety, but she secretly boards.
-Shima initially disagrees, balking at disobeying orders.
+Shima initially declines, balking at disobeying orders.
 A group of rowdy space marines commanded by Hajime Saito join them.
 Kodai helms the ship himself as they launch, but Shima reveals himself and takes his station.
-Upon reaching space, the ship is joined by the Black Tiger squadron.
-Encountering a distress signal, the battleship rescues Captain Ryu Hijikata from the wreckage of a patrol fleet that had just been attacked by White Comet Empire forces.
-The Yamato and her crew are welcomed back into EDF command, and Hijikata is assigned captain.
+Upon reaching space, Yamato is joined by the Black Tiger squadron.
+Encountering a distress signal, the crew rescues Captain Ryu Hijikata from the wreckage of a patrol fleet that had just been attacked by Comet Empire forces.
+Yamato and her crew are welcomed back into EDF command, and Hijikata is assigned captain.

-Yamato receives another message, which they learn was sent by an alien named Teresa.
+Yamato receives another message and learn the one contacting them is an alien named Tereza.
 She is held captive on her home planet Telezart by the Empire.
-Yamato warps there and fights her way through enemy forces to free Teresa.
-She explains that she is the sole survivor of her kind who had been wiped out by the Comet Empire, and that the White Comet itself conceals a base inside.
-Kodai pleads Teresa to join them but she cannot; She is made of anti-matter, so any contact between her and real matter would cause a massive explosion.
+Yamato warps there and fights her way to free Teresa.
+She explains that she is the sole survivor of her kind who had been wiped out by the Empire, and that the Comet itself conceals a base inside.
+Kodai pleads Teresa to join them but she cannot.
+She is made of anti-matter; any contact between her and real matter would cause a massive explosion.
 She vanishes and prays for Earth's victory.